mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Change `newEnemy` declaration to `const` (line 228).
     * Looking into how to change two "any" declarations on the `blob` and `file` variables in the `handleAudioUpload` function.
       * Strongly declare `file` line 31 as `File | undefined`.
 Then only allow fileReader to read file if it exists.
+      * Can't seem to find a way to get the error to clear for the `blob`.
+Will circle back on this later.
+      * Resolve unused variable `globalEnemySpawnInterval`.

 * 2024-04-28 - 4.68 hours total